crr004/entrenia/README.md

 during training, used for inference, or downloaded for use outside the application.
 For model training, the application offers both architectures implemented from scratch and pre-trained models that have already learned to distinguish features in images.
-This latter aspecto enables very good results without the need to use large image datasets.
+This latter aspect enables very good results without the need to use large image datasets.